Top 6 Parent Loans (With Reviews)

 You have plenty of repayment options available, including versions in which you pay off the interest while your child is in school.

-6. SoFi: This organization offers loans to parents with interest rates as low as 5.05%.
+6. SoFi: This organization offers loans to parents with *fixed interest rates from 5.74% to 16.98% APR (with autopay) and variable interest rates from 6.07% to 16.98% APR (with autopay).
 If you have a poor credit history, you’ll pay more in interest than someone with a completely clear record.

 There are no origination, late, or prepayment fees involved.
 And you have plenty of payment options, including versions in which you defer all payments while your child is in school.